astronomer/docs/learn/task-groups.md

 - Organize complicated DAGs, visually grouping tasks that belong together in the Airflow UI **Grid View** and **Graph View**.
 - Apply `default_args` to sets of tasks, instead of at the [DAG level](dags.md#dag-parameters).
-- [Dynamically map](dynamic-tasks.md) over task patterns creating dynamically mapped complex sets of tasks.
+- [Dynamically map](dynamic-tasks.md) over groups of tasks, enabling complex dynamic patterns.
-- Turn task patterns into modules that can be reused across DAGs and even Airflow instances.
+- Turn task patterns into modules that can be reused across DAGs or Airflow instances.

 In this guide, you'll learn how to create and use task groups in your DAGs.
-You can find many example DAGs using task groups in the [webinar task group repository](https://github.com/astronomer/webinar-task-groups).
+You can find many example DAGs using task groups in [this repository](https://github.com/astronomer/webinar-task-groups).

 ![Task group intro gif](/img/guides/task-groups_intro_task_group_gif.gif)